CERTIFICATE IN HISTORIC PRESERVATION STUDIES – UNDERGRADUATE

 The program provides a broad introduction to the theory and techniques of historic preservation.
 Students who successfully complete the requirements for the certificate are expected to have:

-- An awareness of the contribution that historic resources make to the quality of human environments and to the quality of life available to the general populace;
+- An awareness of the contribution that historic resources make to the quality of life and human environments.

-- Knowledge of key concepts that is essential for serving as volunteer members of citizen preservation organizations and/or government commissions, and for providing informed leadership to these and other community preservation efforts
+- Knowledge of key concepts that are essential for serving as volunteer members of citizen preservation organizations and/or government commissions, and for providing informed leadership to these and other community preservation efforts.

 - An appreciation of how historic preservation relates to their major academic program of study.

 The program is open to all undergraduate and post-baccalaureate students at the University of Georgia.
 The undergraduate Certificate in Historic Preservation requires a minimum of 18 semester credit hours, including a 3-hour required course and at least 15 hours of approved elective courses.
 All applicants must submit a formal application to the program, which may be obtained here.
 The application also has a list of all accepted elective courses.